elodieandrieu/elodieandrieu.github.io/_publications/oecd1.md

 title: "Occupational transitions"
 collection: working_papers
 permalink: /publication/oecd1
-excerpt: 'XXX'
+#excerpt: 'XXX'
-venue: 'The cost of moving to a “safe haven”, Elodie Andrieu, Stéphanie Jamet, Luca Marcolin and Mariagrazia Squicciarini, OECD Publishing'
+venue: 'The cost of moving to a “safe haven”, Elodie Andrieu, Stéphanie Jamet, Luca Marcolin and Mariagrazia Squicciarini, OECD Publishing, https://doi.org/10.1787/6d3f9bff-en'
 paperurl: 'https://www.oecd-ilibrary.org/docserver/6d3f9bff-en.pdf?expires=1569185084&id=id&accname=guest&checksum=1C4B36F70CBD8EBAC1F3CD012EDA4C5D'
 ---
 This study proposes experimental estimates of the monetary cost of the training needed to move workers across occupations.
 Occupations of destination are held “acceptable” if they are close, in terms of skills requirements, and entail small wage cuts and skills excesses (if any) relative to the occupation of origin.